Table of Contents

 - It contains phytoestrogens, and helps postmenopausal women to relieve symptoms especially hot flushes.

 For centuries, Angelica roots has been brewed in Carmelite water.
-It was first made by the nuns of the Carmelite abbey of St Just in the 14th century and which was used all over Europe.
-Carmelite water, is a good tonic for heart and lungs, and has heating properties.
+It was first made by the nuns of the Carmelite abbey of St Just in the 14th century, and which was used all over Europe.
+Carmelite water, is a good tonic for the heart, and lungs, and has heating properties.

 Contraindications, Interactions, and Side Effects of Angelica

 - It should not be used in pregnancy, and peptic ulcer.

 - People taking blood thinning medicine should not use this herb.

 - It should not be used over extended period of time.